-After explaining the chapter, let the students do the course book exercises given on Pages 10 and 11 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 10 to 12 of the main course book as Exercise.

-In Creative Assignment, activities like Hands-On and In The Lab given on Page 12 of the main course book will enhance the ability of the students and serve as a Creativity, Technology Literacy activity.
+In Creative Assignment, activities like HANDS ON and In the Lab given on Page 12 of the main course book will enhance the ability of the students and serve as a Creativity and Information Literacy activity.